What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 If you regularly have muscle soreness or spasms, this may be an indication that you may have vitamin D deficiency.

-You may check your Vitamin D level at home using a micronutrient test.
+You may check your vitamin D level at home using a micronutrient test.
 This quick and easy test will help you to identify if you have a deficiency in the following:

 • Vitamin D